 All our donabe and Iga-yaki products are handmade by Nagatani-en (established in 1832) in Iga, Japan.
 These artisanal earthenware products are loved by both professional chefs and home cooks.
 TOIRO is the official US representative of Nagatani-en, and we are also committed to bring many other hand-selected artisanal products from all over Japan.
-Our mission is to promote wonderful Japanese food culture and healthy lifestyle through donabe and Japanese home cooking to help making your “eating life” a little more fun and better.
+Our mission is to spread the wonderful Japanese food culture and healthy lifestyle through donabe and Japanese home cooking, and we hope to share the joy of quality home cooking.
 I will continue this exciting journey with TOIRO with all my passion.

 Thank you for your support for Iga-yaki donabe and healthy donabe lifestyle.